jefftriplett/ncaab-stats-scraper/README.md

 Requirements
 ------------
-This script requires Python, as well as the urllib2 and BeautifulSoup libraries.
+This script requires Python, as well as the urllib2 and BeautifulSoup4 libraries.

+To install the project's requiremets:

+$ pip install -r requirements.txt

 License